Philadelphia Flyers: Colors, name and logo

 Details of the name-the-team contest were released on July 12, 1966.
-Ballots were available at local Acme Markets grocery stores – sponsor of the contest.
+Ballots were available at local Acme Markets grocery stores, the sponsor of the contest.
 The top prize was an RCA 21" color television, with two season tickets for both the second- and third-prize winners, and a pair of single-game tickets for the next 100 winners.
 Among the names considered behind the scenes were Quakers, Ramblers and Liberty Bells.
 The first two were the names of previous Philadelphia hockey teams and – given the connotations of losing (Quakers) and the minor leagues (Ramblers) – were passed over.
 Liberty Bells, although seriously considered, was also the name of a local race track.
 Bashers, Blizzards, Bruisers, Huskies, Keystones, Knights, Lancers, Raiders and Sabres were among the other names considered.